William Thomas Hamilton (frontiersman): Early life

 His gravestone and obituaries indicated that William T. Hamilton was born on December 6, 1822, and the 1900 Census agrees he was born in December 1822.
 According to his autobiography, he was born on the River Till in the Cheviot Hills of Scotland.
 However, while the Cheviot Hills straddle northeastern England and the Scottish borderlands, the River Till is entirely in Northumberland, England, being the major tributary of the River Tweed which forms the eastern border of England and Scotland.
 The 1900 Census indicates he was born in England, while his father was born in Scotland and his mother in England, but possible census entries for William Hamilton in 1870 and 1880 indicate he was born in Scotland.
 Some undocumented family trees claim that William was the son of Alexander and Margaret Hamilton, but this is not clear.

 In his autobiography, My Sixty Years on the Plains, published in 1905, William wrote that he was the youngest child with older brothers, but does not name his parents or siblings.
 His family was among a company of 25 Scottish partners who determined to leave Scotland for either India or America, with a vote determining which.
 His paternal uncle (described as the "captain" of the company, but also not identified by name) cast the tie-breaking vote to go to America.
 William wrote that he was two years and eleven months old (hence, about October 1825) when the ship arrived at New Orleans, Louisiana.
 After traveling around the United States, his family settled in St. Louis, Missouri where he was raised and attended school for five years.
 The son of financially comfortable parents, he grew up on a farm and learned to shoot a weapon and ride a horse.

 After first venturing west about 1843, he returned home to Saint Louis after a couple years for a short time, and again in the spring of 1848, at which time his parents were living, but they died within the year.
 His autobiography indicates that he never saw any members of his immediate family again.
-The son of financially comfortable parents, he grew up on a farm and learned to shoot a weapon and ride a horse.